Imed370/C-Practice-Projects/README.md

 # C-Practice-Projects

-This repo contains some practice projects for the c language.
+This repository contains some practice projects for the c language.

 ## Contents: